 6. Churu Fort

-We already told you a lot about the history of Churu fort and how it is the only fort in the world that has the silver shell of ammunition.
+We already told you a lot about the history of Churu fort and how it is the only fort in the world with the silver shell of ammunition.
 The fort’s architecture and magnificence make it a sight to behold.
-When here, you cannot stop admiring how big the structure is and how thoughtful the creators of this fort were.
-It was pretty hard to penetrate the protection of this fort.

 Conclusion

 So this is all about Churu.
 If you want to experience the Thar desert at its finest, then Churu is a great way to begin your journey.
-Mind you, in summer, the temperature could go as high as 45 degrees celsius and at night time, it could plummet to 5 degrees.
-So, keep yourself prepared for these two extreme weather conditions and pack accordingly.
+Mind you, in summer, the temperature could go as high as 45 degrees Celsius and at night time, it could plummet to 5 degrees.
+So, prepare for these two extreme weather conditions and pack accordingly.

 People are also reading: